 Women’s League

-Portage Lake Golf Course Women’s League is set to kick off with a Fun Night Tuesday, May 27th.
+The Portage Lake Golf Course Women’s League is set to kick off the season with a Fun Night on Tuesday, May 26th at 5:45 PM.
+This is a great opportunity to meet fellow participants, learn about the league, and enjoy a relaxed evening on the course.

 Women’s League Schedule (Competitive) | ||||